Housing Selection & Waitlist Frequently Asked Questions

 What if I do not select a room at General Selection?

-What if I do not like to room I selected?
+What if I do not like the room I selected?

 At General Selection, students have the opportunity to add their name to the Housing Waitlist.